Matthew Asker

 Profile

-From October 2021, I have been working towards obtaining my EPSRC funded PhD in Applied Mathematics titled “Evolution of Populations in Fluctuating Environments”, part of the larger EPSRC-NSF funded project “Eco-Evolutionary Dynamics of Fluctuating Populations”.
-Prior to this, I completed my undergraduate master’s degree in Theoretical Physics at the University of Manchester where my master’s thesis investigated the use of modified percolation in modelling the spread of COVID-19.
+I am a PhD student currently working towards obtaining my EPSRC funded PhD in Applied Mathematics titled “Evolution of Populations in Fluctuating Environments”, part of the larger EPSRC-NSF funded project “Eco-Evolutionary Dynamics of Fluctuating Populations”.
+Prior to this, I completed my undergraduate master’s degree in Theoretical Physics at the University of Manchester.

-In my current research, I am considering the interplay between ecological and evolutionary processes in populations of bacteria, and hope to unveil a deeper understanding of how environmental variability and internal fluctuations can impact such systems.
-These findings are relevant to the global issue of antimicrobial resistance (AMR), and so could have implications for the clinical use of antimicrobials.
+In my current research, I am considering the interplay between ecological and evolutionary processes in population dynamics scenarios, particularly those concerning the emergence of cooperative behaviour and species coexistence.
+I use tools from statistical physics, dynamical systems, and evolutionary game theory to investigate how environmental variability coupled to internal fluctuations can impact such systems.
+These findings are relevant to the global issue of antimicrobial resistance (AMR) and the longstanding problem of species diversity.

 Responsibilities: